OmNagvekar/Information_Retrieval_RAG/README.md

 ### 9. **Logging & Error Handling**
   - Implements structured logging for debugging and performance monitoring.
   - Deletes old logs automatically if they do not contain errors.
+  - If log is older than 3 days then it deletes the log even if log contain errors

 ---